The Armageddon Factor: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in June 1980.
+A new novelisation by James Goss will be included in The Key to Time collection 29 October 2026.

 Home media

 Along with the rest of season sixteen, it was released on DVD in North America as part of the Key to Time box set in 2002, only available in Region 1.
 A remastered limited edition Key to Time box set was released in Region 2 in the United Kingdom on 24 September 2007.
 It contains more extras than the previously released US set.
 This remastered set was released in Region 1 on March 3, 2009.